iremsucone/IR-Spectroscopy-Py-Reader/README.md

 # **IR-Spectroscopy-Py-Reader** 🔬

 A **Python-based infrared (IR) spectroscopy spectrum reader** that processes spectral data from **4000 cm⁻¹ to 400 cm⁻¹**.
-This tool helps identify IR peaks by calibrating wave numbers and detecting functional groups from an IR spectrum image.
+This tool helps identify IR peaks by calibrating wave numbers and detecting functional groups from an IR spectrum image, **without internet** !

 ---